codesnail/BehavioralCloning/README.md

 #### Performance on GPU

+For this experiment, the g2.2xlarge instance was provisioned on AWS cloud, with 1 NVIDIA Kepler GK104 Grid GPU plus 8 vCPUs and 15 GB RAM.
 The average runtime on GPU was 0.12 sec per MB, compared to 1.4 sec per MB for quad-core.
 This is a 91.4% improvement in runtime!
 To understand the scale of difference on big data, with 1TB of data it will take 1.45 days on GPU vs 17 days on quad-core.